 Artificial intelligence ingests all of your company’s historical data and starts to learn the commonalities between your successes.
 Over time the AI becomes smarter and better at recognizing those patterns, leading to more accurate planning and forecasting.

 A marketing pipeline is not static.
 It is constantly shifting and changing as buyers perform different actions and move from one stage to the next.
-The pipeline numbers you pull today will not look like the ones you pull tomorrow.
+The pipeline numbers you pull today won’t look like the ones you pull tomorrow.

 That’s a big problem if you treat the pipeline as your north star like a majority of marketing teams now do.
 Relying on manual report pulling or processes to check your pipeline metrics will result in significant lag time between the activity of your accounts and the actions you take to influence them.
 And lag time is where deals die.